magnusdybdal-snd/PROG2005-assignment-1/README.md

 ### 1. **Root Endpoint**
 - **Path**: `/`
 - **Method**: `GET`
-- **Description**: Provides a short message and links to other endpoints.
+- **Description**: Provides a welcome message and links to other endpoints.
 - **Response**: HTML page with links.

 ### 2. **Country Information**